fedarko/sheepgut/README.md

 ```

 If you'd prefer to try to use the _exact_ same package versions I had
-installed, try this environment:
+installed, this environment contains the exact versions of the necessary
+dependencies.
+Please note that this "exact" conda environment file is pretty
+bloated; there are many things in there that are not needed for these analyses.

 ```bash
 conda env create -f exact-environment.yml
 ```

-(Note that this "exact" conda environment file is pretty bloated; there are
-many things in there that are not needed for these analyses.)
+I am aware that it would probably be best to set up a Docker container or
+something -- getting to that is on my radar, but I am not sure I'll have time.

 ### Basic walkthrough